jbhender/Stats507_F21/nb/python_ecosystem.md

    share (and develop) data science.
  - Jupyter notebooks are browser-based and can be run from a local server or through a number of web-based services.
+ - Support for many languages, but most popular with Python.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->